 Summer Watering Tips

-There are right and wrong ways to water your garden.
-Here are a few tips to help you keep your plants alive, and your water bill low:
+Here are a few simple tips to help you keep your plants alive, and your water bill low.

 Make a schedule

 Come up with a plan for watering your garden and check the weather ahead of time to make sure you aren’t watering when you don’t need to.
 There’s nothing more frustrating than watching the rain fall on your freshly watered garden.

 This is especially important if you have finicky plants or vegetables that can really suffer from over-watering.
 Be sure to follow the directions for your specific varieties.
 Ask Google or the helpful folks at your local nursery for watering recommendations.